Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress14/10/2023

-"Lucky" or "in luck" is commonly used to talk about being lucky: You're in luck!
-We have exactly one ticket left.
+"Lucky" or "in luck" is commonly used to describe having good fortune: You're in luck!
+We have exactly one ticket left (You're lucky!
+We have exactly one ticket left).

-In Vietnamese, there is an idiom "in cai voi co cai may", and in English, there is "a blessing in disguise" with a similar meaning: Missing the bus turned out a blessing in disguise for Annie.
+In Vietnamese, there's the idiom "there's a blessing in disguise," and in English, there's "a blessing in disguise," meaning something similar: Missing the bus turned out to be a blessing in disguise for Annie.
 When she read the news later that day, she found out the bus was in an accident.

-"As luck would have it" is used to say when something happens by chance.
-Depending on the situation, this phrase can be understood as "fortunately" or "unfortunately".
+"As luck would have it" is used to describe something that happens by chance.
+Depending on the situation, this phrase can be interpreted as "fortunately" or "unfortunately."

 Or: I caught the early train to get to the office in time for the meeting.
 As luck would have it, it broke down on the way.

-When we want to wish someone luck, besides "good luck", we can also use "best of luck" or "lots of luck".
+When wishing someone good luck, besides "good luck," we can also use "best of luck" or "lots of luck."
 For example: Best of luck with your exam!

-"Break a leg" is also a common phrase to wish someone good luck, but is more commonly used before stage performances.
+"Break a leg" is also a common phrase used to wish someone good luck, but it's more often used before stage performances.

 Choose the correct answer to complete the following sentences: